 The US Chess Federation awards players permanent titles to recognize a player for outstanding performances at tournaments.
 There are 7 official titles you can achieve, as shown in the following table.
 In order to be awarded a title, you need to earn 5 “norms” for that rating level – norms are basically certification of “a high level of performance in a chess tournament” (as per Wikipedia).
-In addition to getting 5 norms, you also have to be above the respective rating level to become a Candidate Master, Life Master, or Senior Life Master.
+In addition to getting 5 norms, you must be above the respective rating level to become a Candidate Master, Life Master, or Senior Life Master.
 (Note: titles are permanent.
 Even if your rating falls below the threshold, once a “master” you’re always a master.)

 For example, say you are working towards becoming a candidate master.
-You would need to play in 5 tournaments where your game results are sufficiently impressive for a 2000 rated player (i.e. 5 norms) and your rating must be above 2000 (read the official documentation for more details on how “sufficiently impressive” is calculated).
+You would need to play in 5 tournaments where your game results are sufficiently impressive for a 2000-rated player (i.e. 5 norms) and your rating must be above 2000 (read the official documentation for more details on how “sufficiently impressive” is calculated).

 |Rating Level||Title||Rating Requirement?|

 |2400||Senior Life Master||Yes|

 The tournament must be an in-person USCF regular-rated event and at least 4 rounds.
 Moreover, you can’t play the same opponent more than twice.
 In other words, you cannot earn a norm at an online Blitz, Quick-rated-only, or Correspondence chess event.

 Yes!
 You can earn norms even if you are unrated or provisionally-rated.
 However, you must have an established rating in order to earn a title.